elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The sameSite attribute allows you to declare if your cookie should get restricted to a first-party or same-site context.
-The samesite attribute accepts three values including lax, strict, and none.
-Cookies are not transmitted on regular cross-site sub-requests in the samesite lax mode, but get sent when a user navigates within the original site.
-If SameSite does not get explicitly specified in recent browser versions (Lax replaced None as the default value).
-In strict mode cookies only get sent in a first-party context and do not get sent along with requests initiated by third-party websites (no cross-site implementations allowed).
-The none attribute value allows cookies to get sent in all contexts.
-SameSite=None gets set, the cookie Secure attribute must also be set (or the cookie gets blocked).
+  <div><strong>Interview Response:</strong> The samesite property allows you to declare if your cookie should get restricted to a first-party or same-site context.
+The samesite attribute accepts three values, including lax, strict, and none.
+Cookies are not transmitted on regular cross-site sub-requests in the samesite lax mode but transfer when a user navigates within the original site.
+If we do not set the samesite property explicitly in recent browser versions the default sets (lax replaced none as the default value).
+In strict mode, cookies only transfer in a first-party context and do not transmit along with requests initiated by third-party websites (no cross-site implementations allowed).
+The none attribute value enables cookies to transmit in all contexts.
+We set samesite=none, and the cookie secure attribute must also be set (or the cookie gets blocked).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />